The Caulfield Grammar School Council has approved the following Fees for Overseas Students for 2020.

 2.11 Building fund – The School maintains an active building program at each campus, and to enable parents/guardians to contribute to this program there is an opportunity for a voluntary contribution to be made on each instalment’s fee billing statement.
 Donations to the School’s Building Fund are tax deductible and a receipt will be forwarded in July each year.

-2.12 Optional programs and services – For an additional fee, optional programs and services which are not included in the curriculum may be taken, e.g. private music instrument tuition, transport for getting to and from School and tennis lessons.
+2.12 Optional programs and services – For an additional fee, optional programs and services which are not included in the curriculum may be taken, e.g. private music instrument tuition, transport for getting to and from School.
 Details are available from the Heads of Campus.
 The accounts for these optional programs and services are generally rendered in May, August and October.

 2.13 Boarders’ expense accounts – Parents/guardians of boarders must lodge a deposit with the School, against cash to be paid by the School to or on behalf of boarders during a term for any personal out of pocket expenses.
 (The amount is currently $1,000 for each student and is increased where the per term expenditure of a boarder exceeds this amount.)